Mobilegeddon Prepping: How To Avoid Getting Hit By What Google Has Announced Its Biggest Update Yet!

-If you’ve got an old website which is in desperate need of a make over anyway, we suggest investing into a new website.
+If you've got an old website which is in desperate need of a make-over anyway, we suggest investing in a new website.

-Here at Websites That Sell for anyone who’s got a mobile friendly issue and is looking to invest into a new website gets a temporary mobile website totally free to salvage as much traffic as possible during the build phase.
+Here at Websites That Sell anyone who's got a mobile-friendly issue and is looking to invest in a new website gets a temporary mobile website totally free to salvage as much traffic as possible during the build phase.

-If you’re interested in this solution, or any of the above solutions I recommend you give us a call on 1300 188 662 or via email on firstname.lastname@example.org
+If you're interested in this solution, or any of the above solutions I recommend you give us a call on 1300 188 662 or via email at firstname.lastname@example.org

 - Built from the ground up with Mobile Responsiveness in mind.

-– Long term solution to taking advantage of mobile searches & staying compatible with Google’s rules.
+- A long-term solution to taking advantage of mobile searches & staying compatible with Google's rules.

 - Saves time by creating one version of a website rather than maintaining two.

 - Gives your business a new and current look -lets you take advantage of the latest technology.

 - Let's create a new website with the ability to implement marketing knowledge and conversion factors learned from the old website.